Duties, Responsibilities, Requirements, Certifications, Job Outlook, and Salary

 What Does a Gerontological Nurse Do?

 As people age, they can become fragile and require specialized care.
-Gerontological Nurses not only care for the elderly, they serve a wide range of patient groups, from adolescence through adulthood.
+Gerontological Nurses not only care for the elderly, but they also serve a wide range of patient groups, from adolescence through adulthood.

 Gerontological Nurses conduct patient exams, diagnose health problems, develop patient treatment plans, and prescribe medications.
 They can also evaluate the performance of these treatment plans, adjusting them as necessary, and keeping detailed records of their patient’s history and progress.